macecchi/pebble-itunesify-remote/README.md

 iTunesify Remote for Pebble
 ==================

-Control your iTunes and Spotify playback (play/pause/next/prev) from your Pebble watch!
+Control your iTunes and Spotify playback (play/pause/next/prev/volume) from your Pebble watch!

 - Requires [OS X companion app running on the same network](https://github.com/macecchi/pebble-itunesify-remote-osx/blob/master/README.md)
 - Compatible with Pebble and Pebble Time (aplite/basalt)
-- Configurable from Pebble's smartphone application
+- Configurable from Pebble iOS/Android app

-\* previously *iTunes Remote for Pebble*

 ### How to Use